Video Encoding: The Definitive Guide [Updated for 2024]

-In this article, we’re going to distil video encoding for live streaming.
-We’ll explain what encoding is and what it does.
-We’ll discuss the importance of each moving part, and help you understand the process.
-Further, we’ll go over video compression, encoding formats, transcoding and more.
+In this post, we cover everything you need to know about video encoding for live streaming.
+We explain what encoding is and what it does.
+Furthermore, we discuss the importance of each facet, helping you understand the process.
+Finally, we go through video compression, encoding formats, transcoding, and more.

 Table of Contents:

-• How to do Multi-Bitrate Video Encoding on Dacast
+- How to do Multi-Bitrate Encoding on Dacast

 What is Video Encoding?